 The success of the pleated raincoat spurred more experimentation with different kinds of pleating for other uses.
 Babette's Pleated Sportswear was launched in 1990 and has since become the mainstay of the business.

-The company continues to thrive as a creative incubator for new talent and ideas.
-In recent years Babette and her Co-Designer, Josephine Tchang have expanded the company's offerings to create an entire sportswear collection that is a life-style solution for discerning women.
+The company continues to thrive as a creative incubator for new ideas.
+In recent years Babette has expanded the company's offerings to create an entire sportswear collection that is a life-style solution for discerning women.